UPB-SysSec/3MF-Analyzer/README.md

 All of the commands (besides `run`) run under Linux as well as Windows.
 *Please note*, that for the execution of the tested programs (using the `run` command) the program has to run natively on Windows.
 The `create` command executes within a Docker container, but the paths of some test cases will be wrong.
-This means, it you want to evaluate the programs, you have to execute `create`, `build`, and `run` on the Windows machine where the programs are installed.
+This means, if you want to evaluate the programs, you have to execute `create`, `build`, and `run` on the Windows machine where the programs are installed.

 ## Setup